jfbu/texdimens/texdimens/README.md

 - in particular, the algorithm for `\texdimenwithunit{<dim1>}{<dim2>}` in the "`dim2<1pt`" branch got modified (output unchanged)
-- all macros now f-expandable (this was already the case at `1.0` except for `\texdimenwithunit` in certain cases with one of the two arguments negative)
+- all macros now f-expandable (this was already the case at `1.0` except for `\texdimenwithunit` with arguments of opposite signs, the second one not exceeding `1pt` in absolute value)
 - the `\expanded` primitive is required (present in all engines since TeXLive 2019)
 - the usual batch of documentation additions or fix-ups, also in code comments (fix in particular issues #21, #22)
-- addition of this Change log
+- addition of this Change log to the pdf documentation

 ### 1.0 (2021/11/10)